 Deadlines are firm, especially, the travel reimbursement submissions by August 30th, 2021.

-The CSDF and our Host Province could not provide such a unique experience for students and chaperones without the generous support of our sponsors.
+The CSDF Board could not provide such a unique experience for students and chaperones without the generous support of our sponsors.

 ANNUAL MAJOR SPONSORS TO OUR NATIONAL SEMINARS